Intern programme

 Our summer clerks rotate through two teams over the summer, gaining broad experience in practice areas you are passionate about (see our teams at the bottom of this page).
 After your induction, you will be immersed into your team with a variety of challenging and exciting client work to develop your legal knowledge and problem-solving skills.

-An important part of our culture at MinterEllisonRuddWatts is to give back to our community and inspire the next generation of lawyers – so you’ll also get to take part in our Community Investment Programme.
+An important part of our culture at MinterEllisonRuddWatts is to give back to our community and inspire the next generation of lawyers – so you’ll also have the chance to take part in our Community Investment Programme.
 This may include helping the kids at one of our Homework Club schools, helping the conservation efforts on Tiritiri Matangi or getting involved with one of our other CIP initiatives.

-And because our people are what makes us a leading New Zealand law firm, we also provide some fun social and networking activities so you can get to know those you are working with and build great connections for years to come.
+And because our people are what makes us a leading New Zealand law firm, we also provide some fun social and networking activities so you can get to know your colleagues and build great connections for years to come.

-Generally, our law clerks are our previous summer clerks (although not always), so we highly encourage you to apply for our summer clerk programme and experience life in a law firm.
+Generally, our law clerks are our previous summer clerks, so we highly encourage you to apply for our summer clerk programme and experience life in a top tier corporate law firm.

 I chose MinterEllisonRuddWatts due to the firm’s expertise in commercial law, in addition to what I had heard about the firm’s culture.
-With the firm renowned for its work in areas such as dispute resolution, corporate law, and banking and finance law, along with the presence of some of New Zealand’s leading lawyers in these areas at the firm, MinterEllisonRuddWatts stood out for me.
+With the firm renowned for its work in areas such as dispute resolution, corporate law, and banking and finance law, MinterEllisonRuddWatts stood out for me.

 Important dates and information

-Law students can apply for our summer clerk programme in March of their penultimate year of study (i.e. available to start work in 2026 should you be offered a law clerk role).
+Law students can apply for our summer clerk programme in March of their penultimate year of study.
 We don’t have a fixed number of summer clerks that we take each year.
 Numbers are decided on the strength of the applications and by balancing the number of clerks with the work we have.
 This is to ensure that every summer clerk gets a good quantity of quality legal work providing you with real opportunities to learn.
 This also means that everyone has the potential to join us permanently when they graduate from university.

-• Opportunity to be offered a law clerk role the following year
+- Opportunity to be offered a law clerk role for the following year

 Summer clerks receive a competitive salary, real work experience, great training, and a partner and buddy to support you.
-You will also receive a generous clothing allowance when you start with us, and three weeks’ paid leave at Christmas.
+You will also receive a generous clothing allowance when you start with us, travel costs covered (up to $500) if you need to relocate and three weeks’ paid leave at Christmas.

 Law clerk programme